Thom087/RoboND-Kinematics-Project/writeup.md

 ![alt text][image6]

 ### Project Implementation

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.

 The solution is described on top, the programming was not very special no special technics needed.